Discrimination Against the Chinese in America

 - 1917: Arizona passes its own Alien Land Law.

-- 1922: The Cable Act causes the revocation of US citizenship of any woman citizen who marries an alien ineligible for citizenship.
-Since 90% of the Chinese in America are bachelor males ineligible for citizenship, they cannot intermarry or even openly father any children.
-The aging Chinese population dwindles quickly.
+- 1922: The Cable Act causes the revocation of the US citizenship of any woman who marries an alien who is ineligible for citizenship.
+Since 90% of the Chinese in America are bachelor males ineligible for citizenship and Asian females are virtually nonexistent, they are unable to intermarry or openly father any children.
+The aging Chinese population further dwindles rapidly.

 - 1923: Following the USA’s lead, the Federal Government of Canada passes the Chinese Immigration Act, also known as the Chinese Exclusion Act, banning most forms of Chinese immigration to Canada.

-- 1923: Chinese student immigration ends due to the enactment of strict requirements for the show of funds.
+Chinese student immigration in the US is halted through the enactment of strict requirements for the show of funds.

-- 1925: In Cheung Sumchee v.
-Nagle, the Supreme Court relaxes the 1924 Immigration Act, ruling that it does not apply to merchants' wives or their children.
+In Cheung Sumchee v.
+Nagle, the Supreme Court relaxes the 1924 Immigration Act somewhat, ruling that it does not apply to merchants’ wives or their children.

 - 1928: In Lam Mow v.
 Nagle, the Supreme Court rules that a child born of Chinese parents on American vessels on the high seas are not eligible for citizenship.

-- 1931: The Cable Act is amended.
-Women who are US citizens may retain citizenship after marriage to aliens ineligible for citizenship.
+- 1931: The Cable Act is amended to allow women who are US citizens to retain their citizenship following marriage to an alien who is ineligible for citizenship.